janluke/my-reads/README.md

    A theme is just a CSS class containing variables (e.g. `--color-primary`).
    I wrapped the entire application with a `div` node whose class attribute is set to current theme class.
 Changing theme is as easy as changing the `div` class.

+- **Optimistic updates.** When the user changes the shelf of a book, the UI gets immediately updated.
+If the operation doesn't succeed server-side, the optimistic update is reverted and the app shows a toast with an error message.

 - **Debounced search.** The search input field is debounced and, in general, prevent unnecessary API requests.